seb-hall/EE40098-Labs/cwa/report/EE40098-CWA.typ

 // MARK: EX 1
 = Exercise 1 - Logical Operators

-Truth tables, state space graphs and neural network weights and biases for the AND, NAND, OR and XOR logical operators are shown below.
-In the graphs, red indicates value of 0 and blue indicates value of 1.
+Perceptrons@perceptron can be used to perform logical operations on binary and discrete data inputs.
+Truth tables, state space graphs, and neural network weights and biases for the AND, NAND, OR and XOR logical operators are shown below.
+In the graphs, red indicates a value of 0 and blue indicates a value of 1.

 == AND Operator